Home > Destination > Nepal > Everest Region > Ama Dablam Base Camp Trek

 • Extra night accommodation in Kathmandu or on the trek for any reason (Early arrival or delay, Early arrival from trek due to any reason).

-• Personal expenses (shopping, snacks and cold drinks, hot shower, alcohol, Wi-Fi, telephone call, battery re-charge fee, extra porters, etc
+• Personal expenses (shopping, snacks and hot drinking water or mineral bottled water, cold drinks, alcohol, Wi-Fi, telephone calls, battery re-charge charges, extra porters, etc.

 • Personal clothing and trekking gear.